 At Armed Forces Bank, the security of your personal information and accounts is our top priority.
-Fraudulent texts or emails may appear to be from Armed Forces Bank because the impostors want their messages to look real.
+Fraudulent texts or emails may appear to be from Armed Forces Bank because the impostor's messages may look just a little too realistic.
 Among other tricks, they may make the communication look like it’s from Armed Forces Bank when it’s not.

 Follow these tips to learn how to spot these scams and protect your personal info from fraudulent activity: